APPiLY Technologies Logo

 • Modular app architecture

-• Scalable backend (micro-services architecture)
+• Scalable backend (microservices architecture)

-• Load balancing and database optimisation
+• Load balancing and database optimization

 Reliability